-- They arrive after 8.40am without a valid reason (medical appointment, interview, etc) - They wear their uniform incorrectly. - They repeatedly arrive at school without their planner - They arrive at lessons without their equipment - They are out of bounds at lunchtime - They are seen chewing gum in school - · They do not bring PE kit 3 times in a row
+- They arrive after 8.25am without a valid reason (medical appointment, interview, etc) - They wear their uniform incorrectly. - They repeatedly arrive at school without their planner - · They arrive at lessons without their equipment - · They are out of bounds at lunchtime - They are seen chewing gum in school - They are caught smoking or are 'smoking by association', including electronic cigarettes.
+(This is a 2-hour detention) - They do not bring PE kit 3 times in a row.